leon4rd/test/README.md

-## Leather is great for sneaking around because it's made of hide.
+## What creature is smarter than a talking parrot?
+A spelling bee.